graphprotocol/graph-node/README.md

 # Graph Node

+**Note:** This project is a heavily WIP and until it reaches v1.0, the API is subject to change in breaking ways without notice.

 [![Build Status](https://travis-ci.org/graphprotocol/graph-node.svg?branch=master)](https://travis-ci.org/graphprotocol/graph-node)
 [![Getting Started Docs](https://img.shields.io/badge/docs-getting--started-brightgreen.svg)](docs/getting-started.md)

-[The Graph](https://thegraph.com/) is a protocol for building decentralized applications (dApp) quickly on Ethereum and IPFS using GraphQL.
+[The Graph](https://thegraph.com/) is a protocol for building decentralized applications (dApps) quickly on Ethereum and IPFS using GraphQL.

-Graph Node is an open source Rust implementation that event sources the Ethereum blockchain to deterministically update a datastore that can be queried via the GraphQL endpoint.
+Graph Node is an open source Rust implementation that event sources the Ethereum blockchain to deterministically update a data store that can be queried via the GraphQL endpoint.

 For detailed instructions and more context, check out the [Getting Started Guide](docs/getting-started.md).

-**Note:** This project is a heavily WIP and until it reaches v1.0, the API is subject to change in breaking ways without notice.

 ## Quick Start